grahamke/solutions-arch-assoc/s06-ec2-saa/README.md

   ```
   terraform destroy
   ```
-- The AMI ID is specified in terraform variables.
+- The latest Amazon Linux AMI ID is looked up in SSM.
 Specify your own `terraform.tfvars`.
 - Some placement group strategies require specific instance types (not t2.micro)

 ## Variables